 Trip leaders have Wilderness First Aid, CPR, and other appropriate certifications.
-Campers will be screened by the camp nurse before leaving on a trip; the Camp Nurse will brief the trip leaders regarding campers' medical needs.
-Any medications must be given to trip leaders at check-in and will be kept and administered by the trip leaders.
-Campers may carry their own asthma inhalers or epinephrine auto-injectors when the prescriber's permission is given on the Record of Physical Exam and Health Care Provider Recommendations.
+Campers will be screened by the Camp Nurse before leaving on a trip; the Camp Nurse will review CampDoc medical information and brief the trip leaders regarding campers' medical needs.
+At check-in, any medications must be given to trip leaders for storage and to be administered later.
+Campers may carry their own asthma inhalers, or epinephrine auto-injectors with their prescriber's permission on the Record of Physical Exam and Health Care Provider Recommendations.
 The Wildwood Director or Camp Nurse will contact a parent/guardian if a camper becomes ill on a trip or requires routine or emergency health care beyond the trip leaders' scope of training.
 If a camper needs to leave the trip early for medical reasons, Wildwood staff will assist the camper's parent/guardian in arranging transportation.